plusTTeam/.github/profile/README.md

-## Hi there 👋 we are PLUSTEAM an Agile Software Factory
+## Hi there 👋 we are plusteam an agile software factory 👨🏻‍💻

 We are your technological partner to create software solutions that will help boost your business in this digital era.